The basic structure of a corporation

 - Overseeing financial contracts and agreements

-- Liaising with government, banks and investors
+- Liaising with government officials, banks and investors

-4. Corporate secretary
+4. Corporate Secretary

-The responsibilities of the secretary include:
+The responsibilities of a Corporate Secretary include:

 - Issuing meeting notices to shareholders and directors

-- Creating agendas
+- Creating meeting agendas

 - Taking minutes at shareholder and director meetings